Generated pine-lined creek scene representing Mores Creek near Idaho City in Idaho, not an exact location photo

 Bad Bear Picnic Area and Campground

-Useful lower-corridor access where the creek runs right along Highway 21.
+Useful lower-area access where the creek runs right along Highway 21.

 Highway 21 pullout water